-- Providing advice, guidance and support to staff in child protection matters. - Liaising with the Principal to inform him of any issue and ongoing investigations and to ensure that there is always cover in place for the Designated Child Protection Officers. - Organising child protection training for all school staff.
+- Providing advice, guidance and support to staff in child protection matters. - Liaising with the Head of School to inform him of any issue and ongoing investigations and to ensure that there is always cover in place for the Designated Child Protection Officers. - Organising child protection training for all school staff.